Workers' Left Front: 2013

 The Front contested the election for Neuquén city council on 30 June 2013.
 It won 5.7% of the vote, around double its vote for this election in 2011, and roughly in line with its vote in the provincial election that year.
 Soon after it announced its candidates for the national election.

-At the primary elections on 11 August 2013, the Front won over 900 000 votes, fairly close to doubling its vote compared to 2011.
-It increased its vote in nearly all provinces, in some provinces picking up a significant vote from virtually nowhere, an exception was Buenos Aires city where its vote was down marginally on 2011.
+At the primary elections on 11 August 2013, the Front won over 900,000 votes, fairly close to doubling its vote compared to 2011.
+It increased its vote in nearly all provinces, in some provinces picking up a significant vote from virtually nowhere; an exception was Buenos Aires city where its vote was down marginally on 2011.

 On 6 October, the PO had a strong performance in provincial primary elections in Salta Province, winning 22% in Salta city.

 At the main election on 27 October, they won over a million votes, 5.11%, more than double their vote in 2011.
 They won three national deputies: Néstor Pitrola (PO) in Buenos Aires Province, Pablo Sebastián López (PO) in Salta and Nicolás del Caño (PTS) in Mendoza.
 There was a challenge to the result in Córdoba Province, where Liliana Olivero (IS) was the candidate.

 They also won three provincial deputies (Cecilia Soria, Martín Dalmau and Héctor Fresina) and a provincial senator (Noelia Barbeito) in Mendoza, and one provincial deputy in each of Buenos Aires City (Marcelo Ramal), Buenos Aires Province (Christian Castillo) and Santiago del Estero (Andrea Ruiz), and five new councillors, all in towns in Mendoza Province.

-On 10 November, the PO had a serious success in provincial elections in Salta Province, winning a provincial senator (Gabriela Cerrano) and four provincial deputies (Julio Quintana, Claudio del Plá, Gabriela Jorge and Norma Colpari) all elected in the provincial capital.
+On 10 November, the PO had a significant success in provincial elections in Salta Province, winning a provincial senator (Gabriela Cerrano) and four provincial deputies (Julio Quintana, Claudio del Plá, Gabriela Jorge and Norma Colpari) all elected in the provincial capital.
 They also won 17 councilors, including 9 out of the 21 seats on Salta city council, where the PO is now the largest party.